Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 UniFi Cloud Gateway Fiber: Finally, a top-notch wired router!

 In a sentence, the UniFi Cloud Gateway Fiber is the improved version of the UniFi Cloud Gateway Max.
-Finally, we now have a compact UniFi gateway that’s comparable to, even better, than some full-size gateways, such as the UDM-SE!
+Finally, we now have a compact UniFi gateway that’s comparable to, if not better than, some full-size gateways, such as the UDM-SE!

 OK, that was more like a paragraph, but this new gateway sure is exciting!
 To quantify the excitement, though, keep in mind that, as part of Ubiquiti’s UniFi ecosystem, the UCG-Fiber is also familiar.